Russian woman who admitted being secret agent out of prison

 TALLAHASSEE, Fla.
-(AP) — A Russian gun rights activist who admitted being a secret agent for the Kremlin and trying to infiltrate conservative U.S. political groups while Donald Trump rose to power was released from federal prison on Friday, officials said.
+(AP) — A tantalizing chapter in Russia’s efforts to collect intelligence on American politics came to a close on Friday as a woman who admitted to secretly working for the Kremlin was released from prison to be returned to her home country.

-Maria Butina left a low-security facility in Tallahassee, Florida and was placed in the custody of federal immigration authorities.
+Maria Butina, who sought to infiltrate conservative U.S. political groups around the time that Donald Trump rose to power, left a low-security facility in Tallahassee, Florida and was placed in the custody of federal immigration authorities.
 She is expected to be immediately deported to Russia now that she has finished her 18-month sentence.

 She violated U.S. law because she did not report those efforts to the Justice Department, which requires the registration of lobbyists and others in the U.S. who do the bidding of foreign governments.